 How to Recover Folders/Files with Free Mac Data Recovery Tool

-EaseUS Data Recovery Wizard for Mac is such a free tool that allows you to recover lost or deleted files, photos, audio, music, emails from Mac hard drive effectively and safely.
-It supports data recovery from Mac trash bin, hard drive, memory card, flash drive, digital camera and camcorders due to deletion, formatting, lost partition, virus attack, system crash, and more.
+EaseUS Data Recovery Wizard for Mac is such a free tool that allows you to recover lost or deleted files, photos, audio, music, and emails from Mac hard drives effectively and safely.
+It supports Mac deleted file recovery from hard drive, memory card, flash drive, digital camera, and camcorders due to deletion, formatting, lost partition, virus attack, system crash, and more.

 Step 1.
 Search for lost files

-Select the disk location to search for lost files (it can be an internal HDD/SSD or a removable storage device) on macOS Sierra, High Sierra, Mojave, Catalina, Big Sur, Monterey and the latest Ventura.
+Select the disk location to search for lost files (it can be an internal HDD/SSD or a removable storage device) on macOS Sierra, High Sierra, Mojave, Catalina, Big Sur, Monterey, Ventura, and the latest Sonoma.
 Click the "Search for lost files" button.

 Step 2.
 Go through the scanning results